Written by the Outwitly Team

 Visit her Website

-Angelica Ross is a leading figure in the movement for Transgender and racial equality as an advocate, actress, and founder/CEO.
-Angelica Ross is the President of Miss Ross, Inc. and founder of TransTech Social Enterprises.
-This program helps people lift themselves out of poverty through technical training, digital work creating a social impact, and bringing economic empowerment to marginalized communities.
+Angelica Ross is a leading figure in the movement for transgender and racial equality as an advocate, actress, and founder/CEO.
+Angelica Ross is the President of Miss Ross, Inc., her personal enterprise, and she’s also founder of the highly notable TransTech Social Enterprises.
+TransTech is a program that helps marginalized people emerge from poverty through leadership and training in tech.

 TransTech Social was inspired by Angelica’s journey.
-She taught herself graphic design, photo editing and coding, and she realized that technology was a catalyst for change in her life!
-These skills brought her the foundational financial security she needed to share those skills with her community.
+She taught herself graphic design, photo editing and coding, and she realized that technology was a powerful tool for change in her life.
+Her success in tech brought not only financial security for herself, but also the ability to share her skills with her community.

-TransTech empowers trans and non-conforming people through job training, leadership, professional equipment, workshops, office space, mentorship, workplace skills and job opportunities.
-It’s a thriving community whose resources help its community to build careers in tech by focusing on empowerment, education, and employment, efforts only furthered by the annual TransTech Summit, also launched by Angelica.
+In addition to job training and leadership, this amazing organization empowers trans and gender non-conforming people through many other mediums of support, including professional equipment, office spaces, workshops, mentorship, and even job opportunities.
+It’s a thriving community whose resources help to build careers in tech by focusing on empowerment, education, and employment.
+These efforts are furthered by the annual TransTech Summit, which was also launched by Angelica.
 Oh, and did we mention that the TransTech membership is free?
-That’s right, they can bring all these resources to their members at no cost.
+That’s right!
+They can bring all these resources to their members at no cost.
 It’s safe to say Angelica has created a much-needed haven for the LGBTQIA+ community in this industry.

 In case you weren’t yet in awe, Angelica is soon to be a published author!
-Join the waitlist for her upcoming book, here.
+Join the waitlist for her upcoming book.

 Mabintou Kolley